The Economics of Occupational Safety and Health

 - OSH researchers

-The price of the course consists of two parts:
+The price of the course is EUR 50.

-Cancellations received by February, 26th 2020: full refund
+Cancellations received before January, 18th 2021: full refund

 The total price of the course will be invoiced after the registration deadline.